Vaseline Logo

 Vaseline Logo History

 The term and logo arose immediately with the release of the unique Vaseline product.
-Its production started in the 70s of the last century and, naturally, until now, the brand’s emblem has undergone several changes.
+Its production began in the 70s of the last century, and, naturally, the brand’s emblem has undergone several changes since.
 There are seven main options in the arsenal.

 What is Vaseline?

-Vaseline is a skincare product line by Unilever, developed based on petroleum (hydrocarbon).
+Vaseline is a skincare product line by Unilever, developed from petroleum (hydrocarbons).
 Chemist Robert Chesebrough invented the product.
 The brand also offers other cosmetic products, including deodorants, lotions, soaps, and creams.
 It was introduced in 1872 and was initially manufactured by Chesebrough Manufacturing Company, which merged with Pond’s in 1955.
 The current owner, Unilever, acquired the company in 1987.

 1870 – 1872